What's the point of handing in a transfer request? FourFourTwo investigates...

 The back page of a newspaper – it’s the football fan’s Heat magazine during the transfer window.
-While those obsessed with celebrity have the Daily Mail 'sidebar of shame', football fans will relentlessly refresh their Twitter feed in blind hope of an update on the whereabouts of Gareth Bale, or the identity of the latest club to put Charlie Austin through a medical.
-But, amongst this summer’s silly season – rife with Chinese whispers, cloak and dagger negotiations and oil-rich oligarchs gazumping teams just for the hell of it - spare a thought for the humble transfer request.
+While those obsessed with celebrity have the Daily Mail 'sidebar of shame', football fans will relentlessly refresh their Twitter feed in blind hope of an update on the whereabouts of James Rodriguez, or the identity of the latest club to target Virgil van Dijk.
+But, among the January transfer window's silly season – rife with Chinese whispers, cloak and dagger negotiations and oil-rich oligarchs gazumping teams just for the hell of it – spare a thought for the humble transfer request.

-As although the window’s been plagued by reports of stars like Kevin De Bruyne and David de Gea leaving their respective clubs, neither of them have thought to do what some may see as logical, and signal their intent with a transfer request.
-Neither did Angel Di Maria before departing Manchester, although Saido Berahino and John Stones now have.
+As although the window’s been plagued by reports of stars like Van Dijk and Arturo Vidal leaving their respective clubs, neither of them have thought to do what some may see as logical, and signal their intent with a transfer request.
+But the former's fellow Saint Jose Fonte now has.
 The question is, why do some drop in a written note and some not?

-“Probably the single biggest reason is the impact it has on their relationship they have with the fans and fellow players,” says Clifford Bloxham, vice president of Octagon sports agency, who has acted for the likes of Frank Lampard, Gareth Southgate and most recently, Daniel Sturridge.
+“Probably the single biggest reason is the impact it has on their relationship they have with the fans and fellow players,” says Clifford Bloxham, senior vice president of Octagon sports agency, who has acted for the likes of Frank Lampard, Gareth Southgate and Daniel Sturridge.

 “It’s a real public statement of intent, and I would say one of the attractions of football is the intrigue.
 When you categorically say ‘I want to leave this club’ there’s no more speculation, it’s purely factual and it definitely damages the relationship with the fans, and also with their colleagues.